Jake Burger Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 202 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to surrender 204 total home runs at a rate of 1.5 per game (most in baseball).

-- In his last outing on Friday against the Miami Marlins, the righty tossed six scoreless innings while surrendering two hits.
+- His most recent time out was on Saturday against the Miami Marlins, when the righty tossed six innings, surrendering one earned run while giving up four hits.

-- In six games this season, the 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings.
-Opponents are batting .182 against him.
+- The 26-year-old has put together a 4.38 ERA and 7.4 strikeouts per nine innings across 20 games this season, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.